automationhacks/grasp-contract-testing/README.md

-# Contract testing : Beyond functional API tests
+# PACT JVM Example for sample twitter APIs

 ## Step 1: Write a consumer test with JUnitRule

 * Write a consumer test against a mock with expectations of how the provider should behave.

-Example test: `/example-consumer/src/test/java/apidemo/ConsumerPactJunitTest.java`
+Example test: `java/twitter/LoginConsumerPactTest.java`

 Use below command to run the consumer test